A STROLL INTO THE PAST....

 The pub witnessed wild times last century when the annual St Catherine’s Hill Fair would get way out of hand.
 Guildford’s ‘roughs’ would gather on the sides of the road under the hill and pelt passers-by with chestnuts.
 Such was the boring lot of the Victorian lower-classes – no wonder Guildford become notorious for its Guy Fawkes Night riots.
 News of the ‘stupid-looking fellows much advanced in beer’ (how things don’t change!) at the fair was written up in The Times in 1863.
 An old charter allowed pubs in the area to sell beer without a licence at the fair itself, so there was no lack of lubrication for festivities.
 During the 1920s ‘Ye Olde Ship Inn’ was also a garage and became a Piano Manufacturers and Repairers when E Ruse was the publican.

 Ye Olde Ship Inn still sells plenty of good beer, tied as it is to Greene King since 2000.
-Several Greene King ales plus those from acquired breweries are frequently available including Morlands, Ruddles and Belhavens.
-The pub’s big selling point on the food front these days is the wood-burning oven, which regulars and visitors agree cooks the best pizzas this side of Palermo.
-All meals are made to order, and cooking times may vary, but the wonderful aroma of fresh ingredients and wood smoke make it worth the wait.
+The pub’s big selling point on the food front these days is the pizza oven, which regulars and visitors agree cooks a great pizza.

-Jeremy, Maddi, Melinda and the team will do all they can to ensure you enjoy your visit.
+Jeremy, Mel and the team will do all they can to ensure you enjoy your visit.

 Previous names have been: